-Award-winning in the USA at the “Global Music Awards” international competition, Ingrid Carbone is awarded six medals: in December 2022, she receives two silver medals for her double CD “Leoncavallo: Pour Piano” in the “From opera to piano” and “Instumentalist” categories; in August 2021 she receives a silver medal for her latest CD “Le sentiment de la nature” dedicated to Liszt and released in May 2021, in 2020 receives three bronze medals, one in March (the only Italian pianist awarded) for her CD on Schubert “L’Enchantement Retrouvé”, and two in December (the only classical musician to receive two awards for two works) for her dedicated CD to Liszt “Les Harmonies de l’Esprit” and for the live performance of Consolation n.
+Award-winning in the USA at the “Global Music Awards” international competition, Ingrid Carbone is awarded six medals: in December 2022, she receives two silver medals for her double CD “Leoncavallo: Pour Piano” in the “From opera to piano” and “Instumentalist” categories; in August 2021 she receives a silver medal for her CD “Le sentiment de la nature” dedicated to Liszt and released in May 2021; in 2020 receives three bronze medals, one in March (the only Italian pianist awarded) for her CD on Schubert “L’Enchantement Retrouvé”, and two in December (the only classical musician to receive two awards for two works) for her dedicated CD to Liszt “Les Harmonies de l’Esprit” and for the live performance of Consolation n.
 2 performed in concert in Konstanz, Germany on the occasion of the international photographic exhibition “Women of Mathematics throughout Europe – A Gallery of Portraits”.
 The three CDs are published by Da Vinci Publishing and have received unanimous critical acclaim in Italy and abroad.

 In 2020, the Conservatory of Music of Cosenza, on the occasion of its 50th anniversary celebration ceremony, selected Mrs Carbone as one of the brightest and most successful students that the Conservatory has had, and awarded her “for her highly prestigious artistic activity”.

 In 2018 she is awarded the XXI edition of the Prize “La città del sole” (section Art) by the Rotary International Association “La città del sole”.
 In 2017 the International Federation of Professional and Business Women – FIDAPA BPW Italy (Rende) awards her the biennial prize “Donna del Sud” for her artistic value.
 In the same year, her artistic history and her Liszt’s music appear in the movie-documentary (and soundtrack) “Italian genius under the stars”, which has been presented at the Venice Film Festival.